ygguser/Simple-WG-Config-Generator/README.md

 You will see the generated server and client configuration files, as well as a QR code for client.

 You can specify your default values in `config.php` for fields and then quickly generate new configs for new clients.
 The `[Peer]` section on the server will have to be added manually, there is no such functionality here.
 The existing Wireguard configuration on the server is not used here in any way.
-However, you can specify the public and private keys of the existing server in the fields of the form so that they can be used when creating configs.
+However, you can specify the public and private keys of the existing server in the fields of the form (or in config.php) so that they can be used when creating configs.

 ## Recommendations